-This project will address this basic gap in knowledge of how members of the cohesin complex regulate genome folding and cellular function and will map how 3D genome topology is disregulated in patients affected by CdLS.
-The study will be the first to systematically and comprehensively examine the role of the spatial organization of the genome in the pathophysiology of CdLS.
+We have several projects underway that address this basic gap in knowledge of how members of the cohesin complex regulate genome folding and cellular function and will map how 3D genome topology is dysregulated in patients affected by CdLS.